gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Always use 'peer_identifiers' to convey Sender IDs as node identifiers.

-* Improved and simplified set of default values for counter signature parameters and ECDH algorithm parameters.
+* Revised default values of group configuration parameters.

 * Fixes to IANA registrations.